 PHILADELPHIA -- From a floral recreation of Woodstock to an exploration of the optical effects of psychedelia, the 2019 Philadelphia Flower Show reinterprets 1960s counterculture in a spectacularly trippy way.

-But it's not all about hippies and peace and love.
+It's not all about hippies and peace and love.